openvinotoolkit/open_model_zoo/models/public/text-recognition-resnet-fc/text-recognition-resnet-fc.md

 ## Use-case and high-level description

-This is a scene text recognition model.
+`text-recognition-resnet-fc` is a simple and preformant scene text recognition model based on ResNet with Fully Connected text recognition head.
 Source implementation on a PyTorch\* framework could be found [here](https://github.com/Media-Smart/vedastr).
 Model is able to recognize alphanumeric text.

 ## Specification